lmgibson/codeLogger/README.md

 # Overview

-codeLogger is a bash script that will create a directory, titled 'logs_test', to mirror the directory creating your code, find all R and python files, run them and log their output to a text file in the logs directory.
+codeLogger is a bash script that will create a directory, titled 'logs', to mirror the directory where your code resides, find all R and python files, run them and log their output to a text file in the logs directory.
 This is useful at the end of a project when you want to immortalize the output or during development as you change upstream code and are interested in identifying all downstream changes.

 For example, let's say you have finished constructing your data and doing multiple descriptive analyses on it.
 However, you realize that you made an error in the data construction.
 So you fix the error but now have to re-run all of the descriptives to check which values changed and which didn't.
 Using codeLogger, you can easily compare specific analysis files to quickly and accurately identify which descriptive statistics changed and which didn't.